Rice is Life

 Forty years later, I found myself in Varanasi, one of the oldest cities in the world, on a smoggy winter morning.
 I stood before the shrine of the goddess at the Mata Annapurna Mandir.
 Devotees shoved and pushed and thrust their palms out to the priest for the blessed prasad.
 Every day, the priests cook this symbolic offering of ghee-laced rice and share spoonfuls of it with visiting devotees.
 Presiding over the distribution of this bounty was Annapurni.
 The deity was draped in a gold sari, and she held a golden pot and ladle.
 And her eyes glowed in the jewel lights of the lamps in the shrine.

-At noon the Mata Annapurna temple offers anna daan or free meals to pilgrims and the poor.
+At noon, the Mata Annapurna temple offers anna daan or free meals to pilgrims and the poor.
 In temples across the country, a staggering variety of dishes are offered as blessed food, and most contain rice in some form.
 In the temples of eastern and northern India, the sacred offering is often called bhog, which consists of steamed rice, cooked with lentils and vegetables, seasoned with salt, cumin and black pepper and dollops of ghee.
 This is sacred food, considered healing and nourishing.

-In one of Varanasi’s labyrinthine lanes stands a kitschy temple to Khichdi Baba or the Guru of Cooked Rice.
+In one of Varanasi’s labyrinthine lanes stands a kitschy temple to Khichdi Baba or the Guru of Rice Porridge.
 Every day, a fourth-generation member of the family attached to this temple cooks large portions of khichdi on the street and serves it to the homeless and hungry people who gather here for a meal.
 Both bhog and khichdi refer to rice and lentils cooked together, but the latter typically refers to the domestic version of ceremonial bhog across north and northeast India.

-In south India, pongal is a breakfast dish of rice and lentils, tempered with curry leaves, cumin and peppercorns, while chakkara pongal — rice cooked with jaggery — is the ceremonial version offered in temples and home shrines.
+In south India, pongal is a breakfast dish of rice and lentils, tempered with curry leaves, cumin and peppercorns, while chakkara pongal — rice cooked with jaggery — is the ceremonial version offered in temples and in home shrines.
 In south Indian temples, a variety of mild rice preparations are symbolically offered to the deity and distributed to worshippers in donne, or small bowls made of banana or lotus leaves.

 As a kid, whenever I was taken to visit a temple with the family, I would be preoccupied with guessing which rice dish would be served as the day’s offering.
 The puliogare or tamarind rice at the Parthasarathy Temple in Chennai and the akkaraadisal or jaggery rice in the Ranganatha temple in Srirangam win hands down in my list of favorites.
-It’s a habit that continues even today, as I drop all civility to receive the little bowl of blessed rice and to search for a temple’s kitchen.
+It’s a habit that continues even today, as I drop all civility to greedily receive the little bowl of blessed rice and to search for a temple’s kitchen.
 The ritual importance of rice is deeply entwined with the delight I take in its eating.

 A decade ago, as my father’s body was readied to be led away for cremation, my sister and I were ushered by the priest to perform the funeral rite of feeding the departed with rice.
 The symbolic offering of food for the afterlife — that final send-off — is done by the women of the family in many Hindu communities.